-Born at Morden on 5 August 1886, son of Benjamin C. Parker and Mary E. Stodders (?-?), he was educated at Morden and at Wesley College, receiving a BA from the University of Manitoba in 1907.
-He attended the Manitoba Law School and was admitted to the Manitoba Bar in 1910.
-He became senior partner in the law firm of Parker, Parker, Kristjansson and Parker.
-He was made a King’s Counsel in 1929.
+Born at Morden on 5 August 1886, son of Benjamin Cronyn Parker and Mary E. Stodders (?-?), he was educated at Morden and at Wesley College, receiving a BA from the University of Manitoba in 1907.
+He attended the Manitoba Law School, articled in law with Jeremiah Edward O’Connor and was admitted to the Manitoba Bar in 1910.
+He practiced with Arthur Eaton Johnston and, after the firm was dissolved, with Machray, Sharpe and Company.
+He was later senior partner in the law firm of Parker, Parker, Kristjansson and Parker.
+He was made a King’s Counsel in 1930.

 Birth and death registrations, Manitoba Vital Statistics.

 “Popular young girl to be buried on Thursday,” Winnipeg Tribune, 27 March 1929, page 8.